Moshe Dwek: Grenade attack

+Political career

 Dwek later started his own political party, which he named Tarshish, and ran for the Knesset in 1988.
 The party platform called for an end to Ashkenazi hegemony, and integrating the Sephardic and Mizrahi Jews into the leadership by giving them half of all government ministries, as well as widespread representation in the Knesset, municipalities, and the Jewish Agency.
 Its other demands included setting up a university, college, and a religious polytechnic institute in the coastal city of Netanya.
 He is remembered for his unusual TV advertisements, which would start off with Dwek chanting the words No'ar, No'ar, No'ar (literally "youth, youth, youth").
 Gaining only 1,654 votes for Tarshish, Dwek failed in his attempt to win a seat in the 12th Knesset.